pingcap/tiflow/dm/docs/RFCS/20211130_enhanced_pre_checker.md

 3. Add OnlineDDLChecker to check if a DDL of tables in allow list exists in online-ddl stage when DM task is all mode and online-ddl is true.
 4. Enhance schema_of_shard_tables.
     - If a task has passed the pre-checking when starting and exited, DM should keep the consistency during the task running.
 So we **don't check it** when restart the task.
-    - If not exist checkpoint:
+    - If there does not exist checkpoints:
         - For all/full mode (pessimistic task): we keep **the original check**;
         - For all/full mode (optimistic task): we check whether the shard tables schema meets **the definition of [Optimistic Schema Compatibility](20191209_optimistic_ddl.md)**.
 If that meets, we can create tables by the compatible schema in the dump stage.
         - For incremental mode: **not check** the sharding tables’ schema, because the table schema obtained from show create table is not the schema at the point of binlog.
 5. Version checker will report a warning in the following cases:
     - MySQL < 5.6.0
     - MySQL >= 8.0.0
     - Mariadb